 Edema refers to the swelling of a tissue that results from excessive accumulation of fluid within the tissue.
-Edema can be highly localized as occurs in a small region of the skin subjected to a bee sting.
+Edema can be highly localized, for example, to a small region of the skin subjected to a bee sting.
 Edema, however, can also comprise an entire limb, specific organs such as the lungs (e.g., pulmonary edema) or the whole body.

 The movement of fluid and accompanying solutes between compartments (mostly water, electrolytes, and small molecular weight solutes) is governed by physical factors such as hydrostatic and oncotic forces.
 These forces are normally balanced in such a manner that fluid volume remains relatively constant between the compartments.
 If the physical forces or barriers to fluid movement are altered, the volume of fluid may increase in one compartment and decrease in another.
-In some cases, total fluid volume increases in the body so that both intravascular and extravascular compartments increase in volume.
-This can occur, for example, when the kidneys fail to excrete sufficient amounts of sodium and water.
+Sometimes, total fluid volume increases in the body so that both intravascular and extravascular compartments increase in volume.
+This can occur, for example, when the kidneys cannot excrete sufficient amounts of sodium and water.

-When the fluid volume within the interstitial compartment (space between the cells and blood vessels) increases, this compartment increases in size leading to tissue swelling (i.e., edema).
-This is what happens when an ankle is sprained and swells.
+When the fluid volume within the interstitial compartment (space between the cells and blood vessels) increases, this compartment increases in size, leading to tissue swelling (i.e., edema).
+This happens, for example, when an ankle is sprained and swells.
 When excess fluid accumulates within the peritoneal space (space between the abdominal wall and organs), this is termed "ascites."
 Pulmonary congestion, which can occur in heart failure as the left atrial pressure increases and blood backs up in the pulmonary circuit, causes pulmonary edema.

 A model that helps us to understand what causes edema is shown to the right.
 Filtration is the movement of fluid out of the capillary and reabsorption is the movement of fluid back into the capillary.
 In most capillary systems of the body, there is a small net filtration (typically about 1% of plasma) of fluid from the intravascular to the extravascular compartment.
-In other words, capillary fluid filtration exceeds reabsorption.
-This would cause fluid to accumulate within the interstitium (i.e., cause edema) over time if it were not for the lymphatic system that removes excess fluid from the interstitium and returns it back to the intravascular compartment.
-Therefore, Fluid balance occurs when:
+Capillary fluid filtration exceeds reabsorption.
+This would cause fluid to accumulate within the interstitium (i.e., cause edema) over time if it were not for the lymphatic system that removes excess fluid from the interstitium and returns it back into the intravascular compartment.
+Therefore, fluid balance occurs when: